Massachusetts State Police: Division of Homeland Security & Preparedness

-This division was formed in 2017 and oversees the Commonwealth Fusion Center and the Preparedness and Planning Section, which contains a new Watch Center that is open 24 hours a day.
+This division was formed in 2017 and oversees the Commonwealth Fusion Center and the Preparedness and Planning Section, which contains a Watch Center that is open 24 hours a day.
 The fusion center's job is to collect and analyze intelligence relating to terrorism and criminal activity which is then shared among other law enforcement agencies.
 The Fusion Center is based in Maynard, Massachusetts and is overseen by a Major.

 The Preparedness and Planning section oversees security planning for major Massachusetts events such as the Boston Marathon and Boston Pops Fireworks Spectacular among others.
 It is also responsible for response planning to critical incidents and natural disasters.
 It is located at State Police Headquarters in Framingham and is overseen by a Major.